-I added some spider stencils on the inside and outside of envelopes and cards.
+To up the cute factor, I added some spider stencils on the inside and outside of envelopes and cards.
 I used GelArt Ink in Lord Have Mercy, a bright orange.

 This little spider stencil on the envelope and the inside of the card ties them together.